Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

               nodes that can be allocated.
             * (optional) `low_priority` is the maximum number of low priority compute nodes that can be allocated.
+        * (optional) `maximum_vm_increment_per_evaluation` is the maximum
+          amount of VMs to increase per evaluation.
+Specifying a non-positive value (i.e., less than or equal to `0`) for either of the following properties will result in effectively no increment limit.
+            * (optional) `dedicated` is the maximum increase in VMs per evaluation.
+            * (optional) `low_priority` is the maximum increase in VMs per evaluation.
         * (optional) `node_deallocation_option` is the node deallocation option to apply.
 When a pool is resized down and a node is selected for removal, what action is performed for the running task is specified